RecProAudio

 Pultec EQP-1a DIY Notes:

-This is as close as you can get to a real vintage Pultec EQP-1a.
-Built from the original Pultec schematic with the layout designed around modern replacement parts (filter caps and trannys); and utilizing best practices regarding lead dress and component placement.
-Build cost is around $800 USD.
+This is about as close as you can get to a real vintage Pultec EQP-1a.
+Built from the original Pulse Techniques Pultec schematic with the layout designed around modern replacement parts (filter caps and trannys); and utilizing best practices regarding lead dress and component placement.
+Parts cost is around $1265 USD.
+I now offer a complete Pultec EQP-1a Kit for $1645 that includes upgraded filter section capacitors, a new master layout and 500 high-resolution assembly photos.

 The Pultec's original Triad HS-56, HS-29 and Peerless S-217-D transformers would have been great, but sourcing them all is very difficult, primarily because of the rarity of the Peerless S-217-D output tranny.
 As the Peerless is so exotic, I didn't really care about sourcing the input and interstage trannys because without the S-217-D, the point seemed moot.
 On the plus side, modern EQP-1a equivalents from Sowter have a much smaller footprint which facilitates a 2u rack chassis if desired - and the quality is artisan.
 For those inclined, the original Chicago PCC-55 power tranny does appear on eBay with some frequency and modest pricing.
 For the inductor, I chose Cinemag's Pultec replacement CML-150T.